michaeltroger/fhooe-check-exam-results/README.md

 ##Settings to set:
 personal.js
 - Rename `personal.js.template` to `personal.js` in config.
-- Set the login data and the slack webhook url accordingly.
+- Set the FHOÖ login data and the slack webhook url accordingly.
 - Enter the name of your latest graded course in the property `latestCourseGraded`.
 It's the one at the very top shown in Levis - in the example underneath it would be Augmented Reality.

 ![Screenshot](/screenshot.png)